 19.To avoid any damage to trucks and eliminate the risk of pigs falling out of the truck carrier all PCM discharge end chutes have been modified to ensure that no pigs fall out during pouring and regular checks (every shift) needs to be done to identify gaps if any.

 20. Minimum distance to be ensured between shifters involved in removing pigs 21.
-Damaged moulds to be removed periodically to remove sticking
+Damaged moulds to be removed periodically to remove sticking.

 22. Return pigs that are generated during pouring under the PCM are to be shifted after the end of pouring in the same cast.